RandomInternetPreson/Lucid_Autonomy/README.md

 # Lucid_Autonomy (an experiment in progress, not all features are documented)

-### small bug right now, you need to hard code which monitor you want to be the one the LLM has control over.
+#### Small bug right now, you need to hard code which monitor the LLM has control over.
 The change to the monitor in the Lucid_Autonomy extension UI element in textgen will not correctly be applied to the LLM moving the mouse.

 In the script.py file change the MONITOR_INDEX value to the monitor you want the LLM to control, for me my main monitor is 0 and my smaller monitor is 1.
 ```